fgiannesini/LibSassGradlePlugin/README.md

 	//Paths that LibSass can look in to attempt to resolve your @import declarations.
 When using data, it is recommended that you use this.
 	//';' is the path separator for Windows
 	//':' is the path separator for Linux
-	//includePaths "src/main/resources/scss-lib"
+	//includePaths "scss-lib"

 	//Type: String
     //Installation folder for bourbon sources
-	bourbonInstallationPath "src/main/resources/scss"
+    bourbonInstallationPath "scss"

 	//Type: String
-	//If a specific version of bourbon is necessary, last by defaut
+    //If a specific version of bourbon is necessary
     //bourbonVersion "4.2.6"

 	//Type: String
     //Installation folder for compass sources
     compassInstallationPath "src/main/resources/scss"

 	//Type: String
-	//If a specific version of compass is necessary, last by defaut
+    //If a specific version of compass is necessary
     //compassVersion "1.0.3"
 }
 ```